How to Get a Proof of Prior Coverage Letter from Your Car Insurance Company

 • Cancellation notice showing the effective dates of prior coverage

 Contact your new insurer first to confirm what they'll accept as a substitute.
-Some insurers also have access to third-party databases and can verify prior coverage electronically without requiring a physical letter.
+Many carriers also have access to third-party databases — including CLUE and state MVR records — and can verify prior coverage electronically without requiring a physical letter.
+For a deeper look at what alternative documents qualify and how carriers handle special situations, see our full prior insurance coverage guide.

 Smart Savings Made Simple!